Planet

 Many emirates provide the opportunity to file complaints through official applications.
 In Dubai:

 Services respond within a few working days.
-In some cases, direct contact from an investigator or a summons to the station for testimony is possible.
+In some cases, direct contact from an investigator working with the relevant law enforcement partners or a summons to the station for testimony is possible.

 Step 5.
 Contact the police station